regras/mlkem-on-simcard/README.md

 This code poses no risk to the reviewers, however, it is important to note that the code has been altered to facilitate the testing process.
 Specifically, the test class used is br.unicamp.regras.applet.MLKEMApplet, which is a version of the MLKEMApplet with exposed test methods to allow the validation of the results obtained with the NIST test vectors.

-Consequently, an applet with the correct privacy access was created within the br.unicamp.regras.sec_app package to allow the applet's execution in practical cases.
+Consequently, an applet with the correct privacy access was created within the `br.unicamp.regras.sec_app` package to allow the applet's execution in practical cases.

-The list of exposed functions/buffers for testing purposes within br.unicamp.regras.applet.MLKEMApplet is as follows:
+The list of exposed functions/buffers for testing purposes within `br.unicamp.regras.applet.MLKEMApplet` is documented in the [Concerned Functions](docs/ConcernedFunctions.md).
-- `packedDK` (byte[]) - buffer that stores the decapsulation key.
-- `secretKey` (byte[]) - buffer that stores the secret key.
-- `bufC` (byte[]) - buffer that stores the encapsulation.
-- `generateKeys512Internal()` - internal key generation function for ML-KEM-512.
-- `generateKeys768Internal()` - internal key generation function for ML-KEM-768.
-- `generateKeys1024Internal()` - internal key generation function for ML-KEM-1024.
-- `generateKeys512()` - function that generates the key pair for ML-KEM-512.
-- `generateKeys768()` - function that generates the key pair for ML-KEM-768.
-- `generateKeys1024()` - function that generates the key pair for ML-KEM-1024.
-- `encaps512Internal()` - internal function for encapsulating the secret key for ML-KEM-512.
-- `encaps768Internal()` - internal function for encapsulating the secret key for ML-KEM-768.
-- `encaps1024Internal()` - internal function for encapsulating the secret key for ML-KEM-1024.
-- `encaps512()` - function that encapsulates the ML-KEM-512 secret key.
-- `encaps768()` - function that encapsulates the ML-KEM-768 secret key.
-- `encaps1024()` - function that encapsulates the ML-KEM-1024 secret key.
-- `decaps512Internal()` - internal function for decapsulating the ML-KEM-512 secret key.
-- `decaps768Internal()` - internal function that decapsulates the ML-KEM-768 secret key.
-- `decaps1024Internal()` - internal function that decapsulates the ML-KEM-1024 secret key.
-- `decaps512()` - function that decapsulates the ML-KEM-512 secret key.
-- `decaps768()` - function that decapsulates the ML-KEM-768 secret key.
-- `decaps1024()` - function that decapsulates the ML-KEM-1024 secret key.

 # Installation